nfaiz/dbtoolbar/README.md

 /**
  * -------------------------------------------------------------
- * Bottom Margin Between Query
+ * Bottom Margin Between Diplayed Query in Toolbar
  * -------------------------------------------------------------
  *
  * Value in px